-Following numerous scandals reported by the media, international organizations and NGOs, Parliament's Committee on Civil Liberties, Justice and Home Affairs (LIBE) decided in 2020 to investigate allegations related to a possible involvement of Frontex in pushbacks and violations of fundamental rights by Member State authorities at the EU's external borders.
+Following numerous scandals reported by the media8, international organizations9 and NGOs10, Parliament's Committee on Civil Liberties, Justice and Home Affairs (LIBE) decided in 2020 to investigate allegations related to a possible involvement of Frontex in pushbacks and violations of fundamental rights by Member State authorities at the EU's external borders.
 As part of these investigations, the LIBE Committee summoned the then Executive Director, Fabrice Leggeri, to appear before LIBE to answer questions from Members in order to clarify the Agency's involvement in these activities and asked the Control Committee (CONT) to postpone the discharge of the Frontex budget for 2019 (discharge later granted in October 2021).
 However, in May 2022, the Parliament decided again to postpone the discharge of the Agency's budget, this time for the financial year 2020 (October 2022).
-Following these scandals, in April 2022, Fabrice Leggeri resigned from his function as Executive Director, pending the official appointment of the new executive director.
+Following these scandals, in April 2022, Fabrice Leggeri resigned from his function as Executive Director of the Agency.
+Since July 2022, Aija Kalnaja has replaced him as interim executive director, pending the official appointment of the new executive director.

 In January 2021, LIBE also set up the Frontex Control Working Group to monitor all aspects of the Agency's functioning, including respect for fundamental rights, transparency and accountability to Parliament.
-The Working Party conducted a fact-finding investigation, collected evidence and presented its final report in July 2021.
+The Working Party conducted a fact-finding investigation, collected evidence and presented its final report in July 202111.
 The report concluded that the Agency does not ensure respect for fundamental rights during the operations it coordinates as it has failed to monitor and report potential human rights violations or misconduct as set out in the founding regulation.